sassoftware/viya4-iac-azure/docs/CONFIG-VARS.md

 >
 > - Availability of Ubuntu 22.04 FIPS images depends on Kubernetes version support, AKS rollout status, and regional availability.
 > - AKS determines the node image used for a node pool based on supported Kubernetes version and OS SKU combinations.
+> - During validation, Ubuntu 22.04 FIPS image support was observed with Kubernetes 1.35.
 > - Always validate the deployed node image after cluster creation or upgrade to confirm the expected operating system version has been provisioned.
-> - Refer to the AKS FIPS documentation and AKS release notes for the latest support matrix and migration guidance.

 | Name | Description | Type | Default | Notes |
 |------|-------------|------|---------|-------|
 | fips_enabled | Enables FIPS support for all AKS node pools and supporting virtual machines in the deployment. | bool | false | Ensure the Ubuntu Pro FIPS image terms have been accepted before deployment. |
 | enable_workload_identity | Enable Azure Workload Identity for AKS. | bool | false | Automatically enables OIDC issuer; requires Azure AD integration. |

 ## Networking

 | Name | Description | Type | Default | Notes |